Hua-rookie/Gluttonous-Snake/README.md

 # Gluttonous-Snake
-This is a Snake game for Windows
+This is a Gluttonous Snake game for Windows, based on linear list structure implementation